 New head coach Greg Miller looks forward to upcoming 2012 season.

-Known for professional goalkeeping ability and defensive knowledge, Ileana Moschos is set to begin her third season as an assistant coach with the Pitt women's soccer program.
+Known for professional goalkeeping ability and defensive knowledge, Ileana Moschos is entering her fourth season as an assistant coach with the Pitt women's soccer program.

 "Ileana has been a wonderful addition to our Pitt women's soccer family," Miller said."She has had a great deal of experience as an assistant coach at a number of institutions.
 She has a bright soccer mind, a real competitive drive, and is an organized, diligent recruiter."

 Moschos is equipped with 17 years of collegiate coaching experience, including stints at Ball State (2011), Creighton (2007-11), Florida State (2006-07) and Iowa State (2004-06).

 At her most recent stop at Ball State in 2011, the Cardinals tallied nine victories and qualified for the MAC Tournament.

 Before Ball State, Moschos spent four years as the top assistant at Missouri Valley Conference power Creighton, where she helped guide the Bluejays to a Missouri Valley Conference Tournament title and national tournament bid in her final season on the coaching staff (2010).
 That season, Creighton went 15-4-2 with 10 shutouts and a 0.83 goals against average.
 In Moschos's four seasons as an assistant, Creighton had 35 shutouts, including a school-record 11 in 2009.
 The Bluejays had an all-conference goalkeeper in three of the four years with Moschos on the staff.